By Neil Thenier, Certified Health Coach.

 Lion’s Mane and Neurogenesis

-Lion's Mane has taken center stage as the number one natural supplement to support cognitive function due to its abundance of brain boosting compounds called “hericenones" and "erinacines.”
+Lion's Mane has taken center stage as the best mushrooms for nuerogenesis.
+It supports cognitive function due to its abundance of brain boosting compounds called “hericenones" and "erinacines.”

 In the early nineties, organic chemist Hirokazu Kawagishi made a fascinating discovery while studying lion’s mane mushrooms.
 He discovered two unique organic compounds that he named "hericenones" and "erinacines" after the mushroom’s scientific name, Hericium erinaceus.